grhovo/epam-ansible/README.md

-Ansible-playbook to create wordpress site
+Ansible-playbook to create wordpress site in Azure, use az login for authentification Check variables that need to specify in roles
-Add your host in hosts file and make sure you've keys for connection, and check variables that need to specify in roles To run playbook, use ansible-playbook -i hosts playbook.yaml
+To run infrastracture, use terraform init, then terraform apply in terraform folder